d3k-Maps/SC-Notes/notes/LeaP.md

 - Player 1 is no longer required
 - Major gameplay flaw addressed where player could use hotkey to control unit mid-leap
 - Adjusted levels in collaborative mode so that they're more diverse
-- Leap range now decreases as the player gets closer to 5 points
+- Leap range now decreases in competitive mode
 - Added Whirlers
-- Changed Sinkers to Droppers - the most unstable platform
+- Droppers are now the most unstable pad
 - Changed Missiles to Sinkers, which now explode
 - Added Rocks to collaborative mode